oprogram/LibreNote/docs/docs/INSTALL.md

 import TabItem from '@theme/TabItem';

 # Installation & Hosting Guide
 LibreNote is a bot intended for self-hosting.
-This guide proves instructions for a rudimentary installation of LibreNote through either Docker (recommended) or Node.js.
+This guide provides instructions for a rudimentary installation of LibreNote via either Docker (recommended) or Node.js.

 ### Preliminary Steps
 #### Prerequisites